tiagolobocastro/rawfile-localpv/docs/install-guide.md

 - Volumes are thick provisioned by default  \
   To retain existing thin behaviour you may set `thinProvision` storage class parameter to `false`
+- Manifest install file has removed
+  Please use the helm chart package going forward.
+You may also generate equivalent file with `helm template`

 ## Uninstall